-This group of modules comprises functionalities in modal space with real and complex eigenvalue analyses, dynamic condensation, and response analysis in frequency and time domain (also steadystate) for structural dynamics.
+functionalities are provided in modal space by real and complex eigenvalue analyses, dynamic condensation, and response analysis in frequency and time domain (also steadystate).
 Additionally, spectral and random response analysis are available.
 Direct solutions for response analysis in frequency and time domain are available, too.